hgdeoro/py-arduino/README.md

 License y copyright
 ===================

-PyArduinoProxy - Access your Arduino from Python Copyright (C) 2011-2013 - Horacio Guillermo de Oro <hgdeoro@gmail.com>
+py-arduino - Access your Arduino from Python
+Copyright (C) 2011-2013 - Horacio Guillermo de Oro <hgdeoro@gmail.com>

-PyArduinoProxy is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 2.
+py-arduino is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation version 2.

-PyArduinoProxy is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+py-arduino is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License version 2 for more details.